abhi08182/faq1/README.md

 # faq1

-This is a project where we displaying data in table, can be update and delete the rows.
+This is a project where we displaying data in table, can be update and delete the rows using react.js